 Give the reader a good idea of how you function and what he or she would be getting if they were to select you.
 To do this, you need to clarify your skill strengths.
 Think about how you can accomplish your work despite the challenges that invariably arise.

 If you have taken numerous seminars and workshops, listing each of them will take too much space.
 Instead, combine your training under the heading “Education and Development.”

-List first your most recent formal education.
+List first your new formal education.
 If you have a degree, diploma or certificate, it is not necessary to list your Grade 12, as one can assume it is a prerequisite to having a high school diploma for post-secondary credentials.

 Community Involvements and Volunteer Activities

 Increased voluntarism is a significant trend.
 Job applicants still question whether it is appropriate to include a volunteer background on a resume.

 Eliminating this information can cost you the job.
 Many companies have a strong commitment to active participation in the community and actively encourage employees to follow suit.